 Gonbad Kavoos, Iran

-Tatari’s work reflects the tribal, mystical and colorful background of his homeland, Turkmen Sahara in northeastern region of Iran.
-Tatari's large wall hangings on textile reflect a happy mélange of styles, reminiscent of his Central Asian roots, Iranian miniatures, icons and Fauvist images.
+Tatari’s work reflects the tribal, mystical and colourful background of his homeland, Turkmen Sahara in the northeastern region of Iran.
+Tatari's large wall hangings on textiles reflect a happy mélange of styles, reminiscent of his Central Asian roots, Iranian miniatures, icons and Fauvist images.

-The dominant red and orange in the paintings reflect the colors of the Turkmen region; the blue refers to the Sea; the figures, semi-abstract undefined forms, whether male or female, revealed; their luminous serenity reflecting sacred moments.
-Tatari's sensual paintings radiate warm luscious colors, often reflecting what could be called a nearly religious feeling for life.
+The dominant red and orange in the paintings reflect the colours of the Turkmen region; the blue refers to the Sea; the figures, semi-abstract undefined forms, whether male or female, revealed; their luminous serenity reflecting sacred moments.
+Tatari's sensual paintings radiate warm luscious colours, often reflecting what could be called a nearly religious feeling for life.

 Tatari teaches fine arts at the University of Tehran and has exhibited extensively since 1992 worldwide.
 His works can be seen in the Tehran Museum of Modem Art, The British Museum, London and The Jordan Museum, Amman.